This page is an ongoing work-in-progress.

 - Invite more members and interact with them using applets

 - Inspect the Sensemaker Dashboard, gaining cultural insights for the neighbourhood

 - 2.Membership is the trait of being a member in a neighbourhood, particularly one which has admissions criteria (such as requiring credentials).

 A method is an algorithm for measuring an objective dimension of a resource, using assessments from other dimensions of the resource as inputs.
 The result of a method is an objective assessment.
 While any agent can run a method on a resource, only a community activator, or someone else with designated privileges, can publish the resulting objective assessment for group viewing.

-A social context that consists of a network of agents who use Sensemaker and one or more Sensemaker-compatible applets with each other.
+A neighbourhood is a social context that consists of a network of agents who use Sensemaker and one or more Sensemaker-compatible applets with each other.